gboeing/ppd534/syllabus/readme.md

 **Sep 30 - Data Visualization**

-We introduce the basics of visualizing data for exploratory analysis: looking visually for summaries, patterns, and trends.
+We introduce the foundational concepts and best practices of visualizing data for exploratory analysis: looking visually for summaries, patterns, and trends.

 Readings to be completed prior to class: